michaelsoftmd/ai-pet-project/README.md

 ANOTHER UPDATE: I have built a docker-compose file that will easily run all services at the user's discretion.
 It will be uploaded along with updated dockerfiles when the project is completed.
 Please note the dockerfiles suggested in the README files are most likely outdated.

+## Specific Features (some incoming)

+Open WebUI for a versatile chat interface.
+OpenHands functionality for an agentic development environment.
+Zendriver support for web automation of research and social media tasks.

 ## Advantages

 Here are some advantages over other methods:

 - **External Storage**: Everything is stored externally.
 With simple changes this whole setup is transferable between computers.

+- **One Central Model Directory** For ease of use, all models are kept at /mnt/ssd/podman/models/gguf/[your model here]

 - **Localhost Security**: Everything runs from localhost, meaning a far lower chance of outside interference or monitoring.